andbararm/SonarQubeCloud_Test/README.md

 ## Things done
 1) sing-up for the [free tier SonarQube Cloud account](https://www.sonarsource.com/products/sonarcloud/signup-free/) with the GitHub credentials.
 This should bring you to the SonarCloud web interface.
-2) In the SonarCloud web interface click the + and select "Analyze new project"
+2) In the SonarCloud web interface click the + and select "Analyze new project".
 3) On the next page one can click "Import an organization from GitHub", which registers the SonarQube GitHub app.
 4) This takes you back to SonarCloud, where you "Continue with free plan"
 5) Then click "Analyze new project" and you should be able to select one of your repos.